History of IDCS

 Renovation of portions of the building have been ongoing since our doors opened throughout the schools existence.
 The second phase of construction included the dining area, classroom space and a storage area on the lower level and was completed in August, 1998 while space for the middle school, storage and offices was completed in the fall of 2001.
 An addition that includes a gymnasium, kitchen, elevator, offices and meeting space was completed in January 2008 through a facilities grant from the State Department of Education.

-The school has grown from 175 students in 1997-1998 (grades kindergarten through six), to 264 students for the 2000/2001 school year, to its current enrollment of 341 students.
+The school has grown from 175 students in 1997-1998 (kindergarten through grade six) to its current enrollment of 352 students (prekindergarten through grade eight).
 Over time, the needs of the IDCS community have grown, necessitating the addition of a prekindergarten class for 2002-2003.
-A full-day, day care program was added in the fall of 2006.
-This program was restructured for 2011-2012 due to space constraints and changing day care needs, with an afternoon PreK Plus program and an Extended Day program offered to parents in need of day care during the school day.
+A full-day, day care program was added in the fall of 2006, which was eventually restructured for 2011-2012 due to space constraints and changing day care needs, with an afternoon PreK Plus program and an Extended Day program offered to parents in need of day care during the school day.
 PreK Plus closed in 2018 to accommodate the space needs of the current program.

 Since opening year, the IDCS has been fully enrolled with a substantial waiting list.
 Four year old students enter the school through a lottery held each spring.
 When a prekindergarten through grade 8 student exits, the next child on the waiting list is called until a replacement is found, keeping the school at full capacity throughout the school year.
 As of June 2019, there were over 700 students on the waiting list.